 2. Buyer Personas

+Spend time understanding your audience and how they can benefit from the products and services.
 A few ways of obtaining information about your potential customers include surveys to existing customers, online forums, or insights from social media tools like Facebook to see what demographics the people interacting with your business fall into.

 Remember to review your personas continually and if your business opens up to new service areas or has a new line of products, then start targeting additional personas with new content ideas throughout your strategy.
+Finally, remember that not every post has to target every persona.
+Publishing regularly will allow you to publish different content targeting different personas.

 3. Existing Blog Content

+A regular content audit will keep your site relevant and reliable to your users.
 If you have blog posts already, assign them to categories.
 Include tags and internal links to quickly help users find more relevant blog posts and service and product pages.
+Conduct a competitor audit and see what your main competitors are doing that stands out.

 Creating Your Blog Content Planner